Learning to Adopt Generative AI: Policy Simulation

-Due to the substantial impact of the learning divide, mitigating this divide and associated consequences becomes crucial.
-Our simulation results suggest that offering free training could be an effective solution.
-In Figure \ref{fig:scatter}, the blue dots represent the updated trajectory for the fast learner.
-By providing free training at the outset and ensuring that he uses ChatGPT 200 times before Day $0$, we observe that he is no longer trapped; his belief is frequently updated and approaches his true representative utility of ChatGPT, $0.90$.
-These findings demonstrate that early training can help users overcome the belief trap.
-Therefore, offering training to slow learners may help mitigate the learning divide.
-Furthermore, the last two error bars in Figure \ref{fig:error_bar} illustrate the simulated probability of the slow learner being trapped after 100 and 150 times of interactions, respectively.
-The results indicate that a training program involving 100--150 uses of ChatGPT enables slow learners to achieve trapping probabilities similar to fast learners, suggesting that this approach can effectively mitigate the learning divide in practice.
+Given the substantial impact of the learning divide, mitigating it and its associated consequences becomes crucial.
+Our simulation results suggest that providing free training may be an effective intervention.
+In a single illustrative trajectory shown in Figure~\ref{fig:scatter}, we provide training at the outset by ensuring that the slow learner uses ChatGPT 300 times prior to Day~0.
+Under this intervention, the user is no longer trapped: the belief is updated more frequently and converge toward the true representative utility of ChatGPT.
+This example illustrates how early training can help users avoid the belief trap; accordingly, offering training to slow learners may mitigate the learning divide.
+Our large-scale simulations (Figure \ref{fig:error_bar}) further show that a training program comprising roughly 200--400 uses of ChatGPT allows slow learners to achieve trapping probabilities comparable to those of fast learners, suggesting that this approach can be effective in practice.
+Finally, Appendix~\ref{app:counterfactual} further examines (1) the effects of reading news articles and (2) the effects of potential improvements from more advanced large language models.
+Overall, the amount of news exposure required to alleviate the generative AI divide appears to be very large relative to the average news consumption in our sample.
+Likewise, the performance improvements needed for generative AI tools to materially reduce the divide are also substantial.
+These comparisons suggest that training programs are likely to be the more feasible and cost-effective approach to mitigating the generative AI divide.